 If you're planning on taking your pup to the park, it's wise to scout out the area ahead of time.
 For example, is there an allocated space for small and big dogs?
 Are there any lakes or pools that they can enjoy?
 Does the entryway provide double gates as a safety measure?
 Do they supply doggy waste bags with receptacles, or should you bring some along yourself?
 Additionally, many parks have obstacle courses, which are excellent tools for agility training!

-A clean, safe dog park is of utmost importance; the fences should be in perfect condition, and all canine owners must follow the code of conduct set in place.
+A clean and safe dog park is of utmost importance; the fences should be in perfect condition, and all canine owners must follow the code of conduct set in place.
 If a given park lacks these features, you should explore other options nearby.
 After all, your pup deserves only the best!

 At all parks, it is crucial to abide by the posted dog park rules.
 Of course, above all else, you must be responsible for your pet and its behavior while inside the premises.
 Remember that paying close attention to Fido during their entire visit should always be part of your etiquette at the dog park; after all, this should take precedence over any other rule!